Meet our team

 Maureen Huddleston coordinates professional development between our clients and our team of professionals matching district and partner needs with practitioner knowledge and availability.

-Jenny Tsankova, Masters of Education in Math Program Director
+Jenny Tsankova, Consultant - Masters of Education in Math Program Director

 Dr. Jenny K. Tsankova is an associate professor of Mathematics Education at Roger Williams University in Bristol RI, and teaches the mathematics methods courses for elementary and secondary preservice teachers.
 Dr. Tsankova is also the Director of Mathematics Education Master's Program – a unique collaboration of Fitchburg State University and Teachers 21 (a professional development provider).
 She is currently modeling lessons, consulting, and providing inservice training for teachers in various school systems in Massachusetts.